AnnNicolie/Bugaydagat/README.md

 - Cherry Mae Sardenola
   (Documenter)

 License
-This project is for educational purposes only.
+ -This project is for educational purposes only.